meredithpascoe/MeredithsStoryMap.github.io/README.md

 ## Story Map

-The story map created for this lab detail the threats faced by the California spotted owl.
+The story map created for this lab details the threats faced by the California spotted owl.
 ![owl](img/spottedowl1.jpg)

+In order to create this story map, the necessary libraries must first be imported
+# 1.1 Required Libraries

+- jQuery: is a JavaScript library that greatly simplifies JavaScript programming.

+- [Scrollama](https://github.com/russellgoldenberg/scrollama): is a modern & lightweight JavaScript library for scrolly telling using IntersectionObserver in favor of scroll events.

+- Leaflet: provides a popular map framework.
+You can also use MapBox, ESRI javascript API, Cesium, other map/virtual globe frameworks.

+- `optional`[Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/): offers a very large set of icons for multiple usages.

+- `optional`Google Fonts: provides customized web fonts which you can externally link from Google servers.

+- `optional` Bootstrap 4: provides additional web components, such as navigation bar, footer, etc.

+- `optional` Chroma: makes color ramps for automatically generating map color schema.